 Sometimes, you need to check documents that are extremely confidential.
 You don't want the text being stored in some database somewhere where you have limited control over who can see it.
 Confidential checking solves this problem.
-When you enable confidential checking, text from the document is no longer stored in the Analytics database.
+When you enable confidential checking, text from the document is no longer stored in the reporting database or to disk.
 The only person who has access to the full details of a check is the person who originally checked the document.

 Confidential Checking Is Different From Anonymous Checking

 Acrolinx has a privacy-related feature that is sometimes referred to as anonymous checking.
 It's easy to get these features confused, so it's important to remember the following differences.

 - Confidential checking is designed to protect sensitive content.

 You can't tell what kind of content was checked but you can still see who ran the check.

 - Anonymous checking is designed to protect sensitive user data